vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 132 commits since the previous release, including 49 fixes.
+More than 136 commits since the previous release, including 51 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Nov 22 02:36:23 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sat Nov 23 02:31:14 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER